Kinetic renormalization of auroral turbulence

 \section{Acknowledgements}

 This work is supported in part by the European Space Agency’s Living Planet Grant No. 1000012348 and by the Research Council of Norway (RCN) Grant No. 324859.
-We acknowledge the support of the Canadian Space Agency (CSA) [20SUGOICEB], the Canada Foundation for Innovation (CFI) John R. Evans Leaders Fund [32117], the Natural Science and Engineering Research Council (NSERC), the Discovery grants program [RGPIN-2019-19135], the Digital Research Alliance of Canada [RRG-4802], and basic research funding from Korea Astronomy and Space Science Institute [KASI2024185002].
+We acknowledge the support of the Canadian Space Agency (CSA) [20SUGOICEB], the Canada Foundation for Innovation (CFI) John R. Evans Leaders Fund [32117], the Natural Science and Engineering Research Council (NSERC), the Discovery grants program [RGPIN-2019-19135], the Digital Research Alliance of Canada [RRG-4802].
+DRT is supported through UK Natural Environment Research Council DRIIVE [NE/W003368/1] and FINESSE [NE/W003147/1] grants.
 Science data of the ERG (Arase) satellite were obtained from the ERG Science Center operated by ISAS/JAXA and ISEE/Nagoya University (\url{https://ergsc.isee.nagoya-u.ac.jp/index.shtml.en}.
-This includes Lv.3 MEP-e (DOI \texttt{10.34515/DATA.ERG-02003}) and Lv.2 LEP-e (DOI \texttt{10.34515/DATA.ERG-05000}). \textsc{icebear} 3D echo data for 2020, 2021 is published with DOI \texttt{10.5281/zenodo.7509022}. \textsc{chain} ISMR data is available at \url{https://chain-new.chain-project.net/index.php/data-products/data-download}. \\ \\ See Supplemental Material (p.~12-17 of this PDF) for a complete and technical description of all the conjunction studies performed in the preparation of this paper.
-The Supplemental Materials includes Refs.~\cite{derrico_slm-shape_2009,parkAlfvenWavesAuroral2017,ivarsenObservationalEvidenceRole2020,miyoshi_geospace_2018,tsyganenko_modeling_2005,kazama_low-energy_2017-1,kasahara_medium-energy_2018,redmon_new_2017}.
+This includes Lv.3 HEP (DOI \texttt{10.34515/DATA.ERG-01002}), Lv.3 MEP-e (DOI \texttt{10.34515/DATA.ERG-02003}) and Lv.2 LEP-e (DOI \texttt{10.34515/DATA.ERG-05000}), Lv.2 PWE/OFA (DOI \texttt{10.34515/DATA.ERG-08000}), and Lv.2 MGF (DOI \texttt{10.34515/DATA.ERG-06001}).
+Super\textsc{mag} data can be accessed at \texttt{https://supermag.jhuapl.edu/mag/}.\textsc{icebear} 3D echo data for 2020, 2021 is published with DOI \texttt{10.5281/zenodo.7509022}. \textsc{chain} ISMR data is available at \url{https://chain-new.chain-project.net/index.php/data-products/data-download}.
+Google's Gemini 3.0 Pro has been used to assist mathematical formalism.
+MFI is grateful to M. Oppenheim, J. Park, and R. Horne for stimulating discussions. \\ \\ See the Supplementary Materials [URL] for a complete and technical description of all the conjunction studies performed.
+The Supplementary Materials includes Refs.~[\cite{tsyganenko_modeling_2005,derrico_slm-shape_2009,parkAlfvenWavesAuroral2017,ivarsenObservationalEvidenceRole2020,sydorenko_stabilizing_2017,ghadjariStandingAlfvenWaves2022}].